bazilinskyy/coupled-sim/README.md

 ...
 ```

-**2.** The init function adds the [LineRenderer](https://docs.unity3d.com/Manual/class-LineRenderer.html) to the gameobject which this script is attached to.
+**2.** The init function adds the [LineRenderer](https://docs.unity3d.com/Manual/class-LineRenderer.html) to the game object which this script is attached to.
 ```
 private void init(GameObject gameObject)
 {